 Offers of a place can only be made after a successful interview, and are subject to a satisfactory reference, health clearance and Disclosure and Barring Service (DBS) check.

-You'll develop knowledge and understanding of current issues and challenges in midwifery practice and in the wider field of public health.
-In addition, you'll critically explore the law and ethics that underpin midwifery practice.
+You will develop knowledge and understanding of current issues and challenges in midwifery practice and in the wider field of public health.
+In addition, you will critically explore the law and ethics that underpin midwifery practice.

 Clinical placements are an integral part of your studies; they allow you to put your knowledge and skills into practice in a real healthcare environment and learn alongside and from other healthcare professionals.
-To further develop your understanding of the different health and social care settings where care is provided to pregnant women, you'll also have the opportunity to undertake an elective placement, which may be either in the UK or abroad.
-For example, students have undertaken placements in Kerala, Ghana, Sri Lanka, as well as in mother and baby units and in fetal medicine in the UK.
+To further develop your understanding of the different health and social care settings where care is provided to pregnant women, you'll also have the opportunity to undertake care in other area’s of NHS Trusts in order to experience the wider working of the NHS.